compare

 A.

 When it comes to preparing for a small business endeavour, consider honing your skills in areas that can make a significant impact on your success.
 While there isn’t a one-size-fits-all answer, focusing on business-related fields can be beneficial.
 Courses in business administration, finance, marketing, and management can provide a comprehensive toolkit for navigating the challenges of running a small business effectively.
-At Swinburne Online, our Bachelor of Business – Marketing programme can help you master contemporary marketing practices, including digital marketing, branding, and consumer behaviour.
-If financial management is your forte, the Bachelor of Business – Finance programme can empower you to make sound financial decisions and strategise for your business’s future.
+At Swinburne Online, our Bachelor of Business – Marketing can help you master contemporary marketing practices, including digital marketing, branding, and consumer behaviour.
+If financial management is your forte, the Bachelor of Business – Finance can empower you to make sound financial decisions and strategise for your business’ future.
 Remember, your chosen field of study should align with your strengths and the unique needs of your small business.

 A.

 Entrepreneurship is about innovation, adaptability, and managing various aspects of a business.
 Pursuing a degree in business administration, finance, marketing, or management can equip you with versatile skills.
 Swinburne Online offers excellent options to explore, such as our Bachelor of Business – Business Administration, which covers leadership, sustainable innovation, and more.
-Alternatively, our Bachelor of Business – Finance program delves into financial management, international trade, and economic principles, providing a solid foundation for managing the financial side of your business.
+Alternatively, our Bachelor of Business – Finance delves into financial management, international trade, and economic principles, providing a solid foundation for managing the financial side of your business.
 Remember, while a degree can be advantageous, your passion and determination are the true driving forces behind your entrepreneurial journey.

 A.